openshift-instruqt/instruqt/instruqt-tracks/gitops-pipelines/01-01install-op/assignment.md

 Read the brief description of the Operator on the _Red Hat OpenShift Pipelines_ page.
 Click _Install_.

-Select _latest_ for the Update channel, _All namespaces on the cluster (default)_ for installation mode, & _Automatic_ for the approval strategy.
+Select _pipelines-1.11_ for the Update channel, _All namespaces on the cluster (default)_ for installation mode, & _Automatic_ for the approval strategy.
 Click Install!

 ![Web Console Login](https://raw.githubusercontent.com/openshift-instruqt/instruqt/master/assets/middleware/pipelines/web-console-settings.png)